This post may contain affiliate links. Please read my disclosure policy.

 - ¼ cup (60 ml) water

-- Thinly peeled zest and juice from 1 lemon
+- Grated zest and juice from 1 lemon

 - 1 bottle (750 ml) Chilled prosecco

 - Combine the rhubarb, sugar, water, lemon zest and juice in a small saucepan and bring to a simmer.
 Lower the heat to a slow bubble and cook until the rhubarb softens to a mushy texture, about 15 minutes.

 - Puree the rhubarb with an immersion blender or small food processor until smooth.
 Refrigerate until cold.
 Or if you're very thirsty, chill the puree in a bowl of ice water until cold.